wf4ever/ro-catalogue/v0.1/minim-evaluation/performance-evaluation.md

 ![Checklist processing model](minim-evaluation-sequence.png "Minim ecvaluation steps")

-#### 1. RO access and serialization of annotations
+1. RO access and serialization of annotations

     RODL stores some RDF internally in a triple store, and serializes on demand.
 I'm not sure if this applies to annotations.

-#### 2. Network transfer of serialized RDF annotations
+2. Network transfer of serialized RDF annotations

     This appears to be a factor affecting performance, but I'm not sure if it is really meaningful to try and separate this.
 I see it as an RODL rather than checklist performance copncern.

-#### 3. Checklist processor read and parse RDF annotations
+3. Checklist processor read and parse RDF annotations

     From informal observations, this appears to be one of the performance constraining factors for checklist evaluation.
 Each time a checklist is evaluated, the RDF annotations from the RO need to be read and parsed into an internal graph.

     A key purpose of these performance tests is to gather evidence for or agasinst this hypothesis.

-#### 4. Checklist evaluation: queries to local graph of RDF annotations
+4. Checklist evaluation: queries to local graph of RDF annotations

     This includes creation of an internal RDF graph containing the results, but not serialization of that graph.
 I don't believe this to be a performance-constraining element.

-#### 5. Serialize checklist evaluation result
+5. Serialize checklist evaluation result

     Serialization of the result graph to some RDF serialization.

+    Probably not important:  when using the JSON/HTML formatting services, the result graph is not serialized or transferred, but used directly to generate the HTML/JSON.

+    In planning the performance evaluation, I am not addressing these auxiliary services that format the results for use in a web page.

-#### 6. Network transfer of serialized result
+6. Network transfer of serialized result

+    Probably not important: see comment above.

 ### Candidiate variations to evaluate